 That said, 2020 has served society a huge dose of disruption.
-Bushfire, an international pandemic, and Australia’s first recession in nearly 30 years has forced change across the board.
+Bushfires, an international pandemic, and Australia’s first recession in nearly 30 years have forced change across the board.
 It’s ‘evolve or die’ in business today, more than ever before.
-So, regardless if you’re starting anew after redundancy, shifting gears with your current business or you’re simply keen to ‘go out on your own’ – we’ve laid out the following 4-step guide with advice for entrepreneurs and start-ups to help you map your way.
+So, regardless if you’re starting anew after redundancy, shifting gears with your current business or you’re simply keen to ‘go out on your own’ – we’ve laid out the following 4-step guide with business advice for entrepreneurs and start-ups to help you map your way through 2020.

 1. Begin testing

 So, you’ve got a killer idea.
 You’re feeling excited, enthusiastic and ready to throw everything at it.
 It’s such a good idea it’s going to be a success.
 Right?!
 Our first piece of advice for entrepreneurs?
 Take this enthusiasm and start testing.
 Is there a market?
 Can you find customers who want to buy it?
 Will they buy it?
 How will they buy it, and how often?
 What price will they pay for it?
 Reach out to objective contacts in your own professional or personal network that can test out your idea and offer candid feedback.
 (Spoiler alert: don’t ask Mum.
 She’ll definitely love it.)

 Real-life example: The owner of a burgeoning skincare business crafted her products at home.
 Family and friends raved about her products when they received them as gifts.
 However, to prepare her business for the market, the owner wanted authentic feedback from people she didn’t know.
 So, she connected with unknown testers to try her products at cost price in exchange for a review.
 The real-world results from this testing campaign helped inform the company’s complete offering.
 The product line was refined and they learnt that the ‘most popular’ product was received indifferently and a tough sell to market.